ArnasBiel/blind-sql-injection-demo/README.md

 ## Overview

 This project demonstrates a **blind time-based SQL injection attack** against a vulnerable SQLite-backed web application.
-Unlike error-based or union-based injection, blind time-based injection works even when the application returns no visible errors or data — making it one of the more realistic and challenging attack scenarios.
+Unlike error-based or union-based injection, blind time-based injection works even when the application returns no visible errors or data, making it one of the more realistic and challenging attack scenarios.

 The target endpoint was vulnerable because it concatenated user input directly into a SQL query without sanitisation or parameterised queries.